Rebuilding Your Brand Identity

 You connect with your target audience, but your visuals look dated or common.

-If you’ve been in business for a while a refresh can help you stay relevant, and adapt to the current market, by getting rid of what's not working to make way for new tools and assets.
+If you’ve been in business for a while, a refresh can help you stay relevant, and adapt to the current market.
+By getting rid of what's not working to make way for new tools and assets.

 You are expanding your business, products, or services.

 Your business is changing.
-If you have a new partnership, added offerings, or paired things down you need to reflect these changes in your branding so customers know what you're offering.
+If you have a new partnership, added offerings, or paired things down.
+You need to reflect these changes in your branding so customers know what you're offering.

 You want to retain or attract new clients.